GO TO THE FOLLOWING

 WESTERN SADDLE FIT

-The goal of saddle fit is to achieve a positive fit that meets the requirements of the rider over time and not a moment in time.
+The goal of saddle fit is to achieve a positive fit that meets the requirements

-Positive fit means that both the horse and rider are comfortable during and after the riding experience, with out any bumps or bruises.
+Positive fit means that both the horse and rider are comfortable during and after

 For example, a rider that rides several horses will be looking for one level of saddle fit, while a reiner or cutter competing for a national championship will be looking for another level of saddle fit, and a recreational rider may be looking for even another level of saddle fit for that special horse.